Mental Health

 Staying connected with your counsellor is just as important as staying connected with your loved ones.

-If you already have a counsellor, check with them to see if they are offering virtual appointments; many offices who typically don’t, are now making these types of accommodations.
+If you already have a counsellor, check with them to see if they are offering virtual appointments; many offices, that typically don’t, are now making these types of accommodations.

 If your counsellor isn’t offering virtual sessions, ask if they can refer you to someone who is.